Trump defends Comey firing, says both parties will thank him

 Republican Sen. John McCain of Arizona said Congress must form a special committee to investigate Russia’s interference in the election.

-Senate Majority Leader Mitch McConnell, R-Ky., said only: “Once the Senate receives a nomination, we look forward to a full, fair and timely confirmation process to fill the director position.
+McConnell, R-Ky., said: “Once the Senate receives a nomination, we look forward to a full, fair and timely confirmation process to fill the director position.
 This is a critical role that is especially important as America faces serious threats at home and abroad.”

-Comey was speaking to agents at the FBI’s field office in Los Angeles when the news broke.
-Television screens in the office began flashing the news, and Comey initially chuckled, according to a law enforcement official who was present and spoke on condition of anonymity.
-But Comey finished his speech before heading into an office and did not reappear in the main room.
-He later left Los Angeles on a plane to return to Washington.

-In his letter to Comey, Trump thanked him for telling him three times “that I am not under investigation.”
+Trump, in his letter to Comey, thanked Comey for telling him three times “that I am not under investigation.”
 The FBI has not confirmed that Comey ever made those assurances to the president.
 In public hearings, Comey has declined to answer when asked if Trump is under investigation, urging lawmakers not to read anything into that statement.

 Comey, 56, was nominated by President Barack Obama for the FBI post in 2013 to a 10-year term, though that appointment does not ensure a director will serve the full term.